runicscribe/worldbuilding-docs/dae-machina/culture/peoples/index.md

 relied one stone or bronze tools.
 However, many advanced feats of engineering were accomplished through magical means.
-By 10,000 BC, the Ældar civilization had divided into separate civilizations, which were the precursors to the modern human races.
+By 10,000 BC, the Ældar civilization had divided into separate civilizations, which were the precursors to the modern Æl (i.e. human) lineages.
 These are:

   * [Æl'daal](./aeldar/aeldaal): Eastern humans.
   * [Æl'fae](./aeldar/aelfae): Nomadic natural shapeshifters